 Mobble has a Chemical Inventory and a Feed inventory for storing information about your chemicals and feed on hand.
 Once entered into your inventory, products can be selected for use in Mob and Paddock Actions.
 To add products:

-Include the Withholding Period (WHP) and Export Slaughter Interval (ESI) so that later you’ll be able to see at a glance which mobs and paddocks are within a withholding period.
+Include the Withholding Period (WHP) and Export Slaughter Interval (ESI, Aus only) so that later you’ll be able to see at a glance which mobs and paddocks are within a withholding period.
 This information is displayed via a red dot on the paddock and mob cards, or a red outline on the paddock boundary.

 If the action applies to more than one mob, you can select Add Bulk Mob Action from the plus button in the bottom right of Mobs view or from within a paddock, then select the mobs you need.